railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

    *Detail of a rule in a pricelist version*

-You define the conditions for a rule in the first part of the definition screen labeled :guilabel:`Rules Test Match`.
+You define the conditions for a rule in the first part of the definition screen labelled :guilabel:`Rules Test Match`.
 The rule applies to the :guilabel:`Product` or :guilabel:`Product Template` and/or the named :guilabel:`Product Category`.
 If a rule is applied to a category then it is automatically applied to all of its subcategories too (using the tree structure for product categories).